Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters: Adaptively Transformed Mixed Model Prediction

 \mitt[3.]
 The function $|\partial H_{\la}(w)/\partial\la|$, $|\partial^2 H_{\la}(w)/\partial \la^2|$ and $|\partial^2 \log H'_{\la}(w)/\partial\la^2|$ with $w=H_{\la}^{-1}(x)$ are bounded from the upper by $C_1\{\exp(C_2x)+\exp(-C_2x)\}$ with some constants $C_1,C_2>0$. \end{itemize} \end{as}

 The first condition is crucial in this context.
-If the range of $H_{\la}$ is not $\Re$, but some subset $A\subset\Re$, the inverse function $H_{\la}^{-1}$ cannot be defined on $\Re\setminus A$, which causes problems in computing the best predictor (\ref{TBP}).
-When the observations are positive valued, the Box-Cox (BC) transformation (Box and Cox, 1964), $H_{\la}(x)=\la^{-1}(x^{\la}-1)$ for $\la\neq 0$ and $H_0(x)=\log(x)$, is widely used.
-However, it is known that the range of BC transformation is truncated and not whole real line, so that the BC transformation cannot be used in this context.
-An alternative transformation, called dual power (DP) transformation, has been suggested by Yang (2006):
+If the range of $H_{\la}$ is not $\Re$, but some subset $A\subset\Re$, the inverse function $H_{\la}^{-1}$ cannot be defined on $\Re\setminus A$, which causes problems in computing the predictor (\ref{TBP}).
+Although the Box-Cox transformation (Box and Cox, 1964) is widely used for positive valued data and has been adopted in small area estimation (Li and Lahiri, 2007), it does not belong to the class of transformations due to the limited range of the Box-Cox transformation.

+When we focus on estimating poverty indicators based on welfare variables like income, the following two properties of parametric transformations would be preferable: one is simplicity of the inverse function $H^{-1}_{\la}(x)$ used in computing the predictor (\ref{TBP}), and the other is eliminating skewness of data distribution which would be often the case in income distribution.
+There area several parametric transformations related to the Box-Cox transformation, e.g. John and Draper (1980) and Yeo and Johnson (2000).
+However, the transformation by John and Draper (1980) cannot necessarily eliminate the skewness since the transformation is an odd function.
+On the other hand, the transformation by Yeo and Johnson (2000) has a relatively complicated form and so does the inverse transformation.
+As transformations that belongs to the class and satisfies two desirable properties, we consider two parametric transformations, the dual power (DP) transformation (Yang, 2006) and the sinh-arcsinh (SS) transformation (Jones and Pewsey, 2009).